cocolabs/pz-zdoc/README.md

 - Creates a fully documented, readable and always up-to-date modding Lua library.
 - Parses online API documentation to include information not available from decompiled code.
-- Uses [EmmyLua](https://github.com/EmmyLua/IntelliJ-EmmyLua) annotations to enable a high degree of interactive code feedback in IDEA:
+- Uses [EmmyLua](https://github.com/EmmyLua/IntelliJ-EmmyLua) annotations to enable a high degree of interactive code feedback.
 - **Syntax highlighting** for Lua language to help you navigate your code.
 - On the fly **code inspection** to identify problems and offer solutions.
-	- **Smart completion** that gives you a list of relevant symbols applicable in current context.
+- **Smart completion** that gives you a list of relevant symbols in current context.
 - Much more features to discover as you create your mods.

 ## Installation